matejciglenecki/vscode-markdown-it-container-question/README.md

 ## Features

-`question` and `answer` classes are added to html elements.
+`question` and `answer` CSS classes are added to html elements.
 Use your own `style.css` to make questions and answer prettier.

 Add style for markdown in VSCode JSON settings:
 ```